nefarius/FireShock/README.md

 Just download the [latest setup](../../releases/latest) and run it.
 It doesn't matter if you've got your controllers connected during the setup or connect them afterwards.

 ### Supported systems
-Currently due to heavy development and testing, only Windows 10 x86/x64 is supported.
-More to come.
+The driver is built for and tested with Windows 7 up to Windows 10 x86 and amd64.

 ## Sources
  * http://eleccelerator.com/wiki/index.php?title=DualShock_3